 Fábrica La Aurora.
-A 10-minute walk from the center of town, Fábrica La Aurora, which was established in 1902, was the principal...
+A 10-minute walk from the center of town, Fábrica La Aurora, which was established in 1902, was the principal source of fine-quality...
 Read more

 From birding and bathing to mountain biking and golfing, enjoying the outdoors around San Miguel, with its eternal spring climate, is an opportunity...
 Read more